The Ellen Johnson Sirleaf Presidential Center for Women and Development

 The Ellen Johnson Sirleaf Center for Women and Development—Big Win PartnershipThe Ellen Johnson Sirleaf Presidential Center for Women and Development (EJS Center) is the premier institution for the advancement of women in public life across Africa.
 Building on the legacy of Ellen Johnson Sirleaf – Nobel Peace Prize Winner and the first elected woman head of state in Africa – the EJS Center was founded to be a catalyst for change across Africa, by helping unleash its most abundant untapped power — its women.

-Through a unique blend of programming, advocacy, research, and exhibitions, The Center advances women’s public leadership and social development.
+Through a unique blend of programming, advocacy, research, and exhibitions, the EJS Center advances women’s public leadership and social development.

-Each year, the EJS Center selects accomplished women with backgrounds in public service, elected office, or policy to take part in the initiative and receive training, mentorship, and support from a network of women leaders from across the continent including former Presidents Ellen Johnson Sirleaf, Joyce Banda, and Catherine Samba-Panza.
+Each year, the EJS Center selects accomplished women with backgrounds in public service, elected office, or policy to become Amujae Leaders.
+The programming includes integrated and tailored activities, training, and support from a network of women leaders from across the continent including former Presidents Ellen Johnson Sirleaf, Joyce Banda, and Catherine Samba-Panza, among many others.

-Big Win's SupportThe EJS Center and the Amujae Initiative are dedicated to challenging the status quo and changing the public perception of women in leadership across the continent, moving from a culture of tokenism to one that values women and their contributions.
+Big Win's SupportThe EJS Center and the Amujae Initiative are dedicated to challenging the status quo and changing the public perception of women in leadership across the continent, moving from a culture of tokenism to one that values women leaders.

 Big Win has worked with former President Ellen Johnson Sirleaf from the inception of the EJS Center and its flagship initiative, working to design programming, identify participants and coaches, raise awareness, and measure impact.